Press

 Denver: Betsy, with your remarkable background in biology, you guys are now raising three kids there, and you’re really the heartbeat of this mission, I think.
 How have your children sparked your passion for guaranteed minimum income, GMI pilots in rural counties across the country?

-obviously we’re very comfortable and have been since they were born, and they would have questions like..
-"Are we rich?"
+Betsy: Raising kids obviously has many challenges, and one is: How do you raise your kids to… obviously we’re very comfortable and have been since they were born, and they would have questions like...
+“Are we rich?”

 Thinking about how to answer those questions...
 “Well, we have everything we need!”
 That’s how I’ve always phrased it to them.
 That, I think, extends out into our GMI stuff.
 We have everything we need; how do we make sure everybody has what they need?
 Because that’s the basic thing — Do you have a comfortable place to live?
 Do you have enough to eat?
 Do you have healthcare?
 If you have the basics, you’re in a good place in life, and everybody should have that opportunity.